Keto Pumpkin Bars

 How to Make Keto Pumpkin Bars

-Add dry mixture to egg mixture and continue beating with hand beater.
+Add dry mixture to egg mixture and continue beating with a hand beater.

-Pour evenly in baking sheet and bake for 25-30 minutes.
+Pour evenly onto the baking sheet and bake for 25-30 minutes.

 How to Make Keto Pumpkin Bars